pelican-eggs/eggs/game_eggs/steamcmd_servers/ark_survival_ascended/README.md

 ## Known Issues

-1) ARK: Survival Ascended, currently, does not support more than one server per IP.
-These are Windows Server files running on a Linux container; so, we believe this is the issue.

-2) ARK's wiki heavily reference A:SE and not all features are available in A:SA.
+1) ARK's wiki heavily reference A:SE and not all features are available in A:SA.

 ## Recommended server settings